testground/testground/infra/dns/README.md

-# Terraform: TestGround DNS
+# Terraform: Testground DNS

-A list of DNS zones used by the TestGround team:
+A list of DNS zones used by the Testground team:

 | Cloud | DNS Zone                                     |
 | ----- | -------------------------------------------- |